Pinterest

 Marzipan has such a wonderful nutty flavor that goes so well in so many recipes.
 In German culture, marzipan can be found in cookies, cakes, chocolates, candies, etc. You name it!
 But it's just as good to snack on by itself.
 Yum!

-Below, I've drizzled these Scandinavian almond bars with a yummy almond-flavored glaze… a triple whammy of marzipan flavor!
+Below, is a photo I took almost two decades ago!
+I've drizzled these Scandinavian almond bars with a yummy almond-flavored glaze… a triple whammy of marzipan flavor!

 Easy breezy Scandinavian almond bars with a German twist... quick to make and so goooood!